coders-camp-2021-best-team/TeamUp-API/.github/ISSUE_TEMPLATE/fix.md

 name: Fix
 about: Template for issue with a bug fix
 title: fix/{scope}-title
-labels: "type: fix"
+labels: 'type: fix'
-assignees: ""
+assignees: ''
 ---

 **Description**